whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/17-specificity-of-queries-and-landing-pages.md

+---
+title: Specificity of Queries and Landing Pages
+meta:
+  - name: description
+    content: Results for specific queries are easier to rate on the Needs Met scale because we know more about what the user is looking for.
+Giving a Needs Met rating for results for general queries can be difficult.
+---

 # Specificity of Queries and Landing Pages

 Some queries are very general and some queries are specific.
 Here are some examples that compare levels of specificity of English (US) queries: